argonautproject/clinicalnotes/source/pages/guidance.md

 #### Support Requirements

-This guide requires systems implement DocumentReference with a minimum of these [5 note types](ValueSet-argonaut-clinical-note-type.html) and may extend to the full  [HITSP C80 Table 2-144 Document Class Value Set Definition](http://build.fhir.org/valueset-c80-doc-typecodes.html).
+This guide requires systems implement DocumentReference with a minimum of these [5 note types](ValueSet-argonaut-clinical-note-type.html) and may extend to the full  [LOINC document concepts](http://build.fhir.org/valueset-doc-typecodes.html).

 This guide requires systems implement DiagnosticReport and the `DiagnosticReport.category` element must support at a minimum the [3 concepts](ValueSet-diagnosticreport-category.html) of Cardiology, Radiology, and Pathology.
 Other categories may be supported.